-The rate of deterioration, in terms of new cracks generated after each cycle, is illustrated in figure 8.
-It is at an experimental stable rate until the 8th cycle with higher increase until the 10th cycle.
-Each vibration cycle from 1-7 m/sec2 rms generates new center of cracking deteriorating further the structural condition.
-The next five cycles from 8-9 m/sec2 each worsen strongly the deterioration.
-Number of cracks can be measured in absolute terms through the qualitative examination of the crack patterns.
-It is also expected a higher number of cracks between the 8th and the 10th cycle as the applied root mean square acceleration reaches 8 to 10m/s2, considered as very high for transporting canvas paintings.
+260 The rate of deterioration, in terms of new cracks generated after each cycle, is illustrated in figure 8.
+Number of 261 cracks are measured in absolute scalar terms through the qualitative examination of the crack patterns.
+It is at an 262 experimental stable rate until the 8th cycle with higher increase until the 10th cycle.
+Each vibration cycle from 1-7 263 m/sec2 rms generates new center of cracking deteriorating further the structural condition.
+The next five cycles 264 from 8-9 m/sec2 each worsen strongly the deterioration.
+An explanation on this reaction it could be found in the 265 sudden decrease of resistance to the repeated loading that due to fresh sample condition and small number of 266 cracks it took 8 cycles to occur.
+It is also expected a higher number of cracks between the 8^{th} and the 10^{th} cycle as the applied root mean square acceleration reaches 8 to 10m/s2, considered as very high for transporting canvas 267 268 paintings.

-250 3.2 Second set of samples and loading
+269 3.2 Second set of samples and loading